skullface/awesome-acnh/README.md

 * The following items retain their most recent customization even after the art in the custom design slot is deleted or changed: island flag, phone case, face paint.

 ### Visiting other islands
+* Download the [Nintendo Switch Online app](https://www.nintendo.com/switch/online-service/app/) for your phone to use the NookLink feature to type messages in-game using your phone’s keyboard instead of the game controller.
 * Don’t run through flowers.
 It takes time for the blooms to grow back.
 Be sure to walk wherever you see flowers.
 * Don’t leave by pressing the <kbd>-</kbd> button.
 It will interrupt the progress of every other visitor’s interactions.
 * Ask before you buy one of the 2-3 furniture items at the back wall of Nook’s Cranny or art from Jolly Redd.
 These items can only be purchased once, so it’s polite to ask if it’s okay for you to buy it.
 (The small items on the table at Nook’s and furniture from Jolly Redd have no purchase limit.
 And you can always offer to let the island owner catalog the Nook’s item!)